ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ rain.md

 -- Piglet

 Aging inevitably leads to the dwindling of our circle of companions, right when life's storms frequent and sometimes even redefine our existence.
-It's during these periods that we most yearn for a companion—primarily to stand by us and empathize.
+It's during these times when we need a friend, to be with us and try to understand.

 > "Live Your Best Life Between the Raindrops."

-- Dr. R.
+-- Dr. R.

 ## ACTIVITY: Embracing Connection